libozhu03/PassionSR/README.md

 ---

 ## 🏋️ Training
+Run the command below to perform Post-Training Quantization (PTQ) using your desired configuration file.
+The script loads pretrained Stable Diffusion and OSEDiff weights, and applies quantization to selected components (e.g., UNet and/or VAE).

 ```bash
 CUDA_VISIBLE_DEVICES="0" python ptq_quantize_single.py --config_file config_path
 ```

 ### 🔧 Configuration Example:
+The example YAML config demonstrates typical usage and can be adapted for different settings.

 ```yaml
 # device setting
 device: "cuda:0"